NelisW/my3D-Trium/building/Trium-build.md

 ## Diamond Head
 The Diamond head poses a [challenge to newcomers](https://www.facebook.com/groups/emergin/permalink/1865763733661386/).
-Some recommends to start with the regular head, but others with prior 3D print experience seem to use the diamond hhead with no problems.
+Some recommends to start with the regular head, but others with prior 3D print experience seem to use the diamond head with no problems.

 I have not yet assembled my Diamond head, details to follow later.